ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/pipeline/_index.md

 ---
-weight: 2
+weight: 1
 title: "Data pipeline"
 ---

-# SCRC data pipeline
+# Data pipeline

 The data pipeline is moving towards this new structure: